Skip to main content

 You might already know that you must have a qualifying high-deductible health plan (HDHP) to contribute to an HSA.
 But there are other requirements that you may not be aware of.
 It is important to review these rules before depositing money into an HSA to avoid taxes and penalties.

-What are the rules for health savings account (HSA) contributions?
+What are the eligibility requirements for a health savings account (HSA)?

-Contributing money to an HSA account allows you to take advantage of three main tax benefits:
+Contributing money to an HSA allows you to take advantage of three main tax benefits:

 1. Pretax contributions